BOLD Christian University offers the following degrees:

 Those "that obey not the gospel of our Lord Jesus Christ" are to be "punished with everlasting destruction from the presence of the Lord" (2 Thessalonians 1:8-9).
 Rather than questioning the reality of hell, which is the just destiny of all who reject or ignore the free gift of salvation provided by the infinite love and sacrificial suffering of God Himself in Christ on their behalf, men and women should come to Christ in faith and "be saved from wrath through him" (Romans 5:9).

-An Internet Knowledge Community: Students from 61 Countries
+An Internet Knowledge Community: Thousands of Students from Hundreds of States & Countries